RLM: A Vision-Language Model Approach for Radar Scene Understanding: RLM: Architecture and Approach

 Standard contrastive learning frameworks like CLIP~\cite{clip} treat sample pairs as binary: a matched image-text pair is positive (label = 1), while all other pairs in the batch are negative (label = 0).
-This binary formulation is suboptimal for radar scene understanding because scene similarity lies on a continuous spectrum (see the supplementary material for examples).
-Having binary labels will harshly penalize the model from learning fine-grained spatial distinctions, and instead drives it toward coarse, keyword-based matching.
+This binary formulation is suboptimal because some pairs have partially overlapping spatial configurations of vehicles visible in the radar Range-AoA plot.
+For instance, two scenes where one contains three vehicles in the left lane ahead and the other contains two are far more similar to each other than to a scene with no vehicles at all.
+Having binary labels will harshly penalize the model from learning fine-grained spatial distinctions, and instead drive it toward coarse, keyword-based matching.

-To address this, we propose a hash-aware contrastive learning objective that quantifies scene similarity based on spatial configuration overlap.
-Recall from Section~\ref{sec:dataset} that each scene is encoded as a binary hash vector $\mathbf{h} \in \{0,1\}^B$, where $B$ is the total number of bits and it encodes vehicle count in a specific distance-sector cell.
-We use this representation to compute soft similarity targets between scenes.
+To address this, we propose the SG-CLIP objective that quantifies scene similarity based on spatial configuration overlap.
+Let $\mathbf{v}_i \in \mathbb{R}_{\geq 0}^{S}$ denote the vector of vehicle counts across all $S$ distance-sector cells for scene $i$.
+We use these count vectors to compute soft similarity targets between scenes.

-\textbf{Hamming distance as scene dissimilarity:} For two scenes $i$ and $j$ with hash vectors $\mathbf{h}_i$ and $\mathbf{h}_j$, we compute the Hamming distance for each distance bin $b$ as:
+\textbf{Scene dissimilarity:} For two scenes $i$ and $j$, we compute the total count discrepancy across all distance bins as:

-where $\mathbf{h}_i^{(b)}$ denotes the sub-vector of $\mathbf{h}_i$ corresponding to distance bin $b$, $\oplus$ is the bitwise XOR operation, and $\text{popcount}$ counts the number of differing bits.
-Intuitively, $d_H$ measures how many spatial cells differ in vehicle occupancy between the two scenes.
+where $v_i^{(b,s)}$ is the vehicle count in distance bin $b$ and angular sector $s$, and $\mathcal{S}_b$ is the set of sectors within bin $b$.
+Intuitively, $d$ measures the total difference in vehicle counts across all spatial cells between two scenes.

-\textbf{Gaussian kernel for soft similarity:} We convert Hamming distances into soft similarity scores using a Gaussian kernel:
+\textbf{Soft similarity:} We convert the dissimilarity into a soft similarity score using a Gaussian kernel:

-where $\sigma_b$ is a distance-dependent bandwidth parameter.
-The key insight is that not all spatial errors are equally critical in autonomous driving: mislocalization in the near field (0-10m) poses immediate safety risks, whereas far-field errors (30-40m) are more tolerable as they affect strategic planning rather than immediate control.
-To encode this priority, we use reducing values of $\sigma_b$ as the distance increases, which yields tighter matching (smaller $\sigma$) for close bins and looser matching (larger$\sigma$) for far bins.